appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 A JavaScript module serves as a reusable code unit, encapsulating specific functionalities to promote an organized code structure.

-To learn JS modules in Appsmith, you'll be building a function that formats dates into DD/MM/YYYY format.
-This function will be used to format the product data obtained from the query module in [lesson 1](/packages/tutorial/query-module).

 :::tip What will I learn? 📝
 You'll learn how to reuse JavaScript code to format dates within your applications.
 By the end of this tutorial, you will learn: